The 7 habits of highly effective travel managers

 Make sure your travelers know what your travel tech stack – travel management platforms, booking systems, expensing tools, etc. – are for, what their features are and why you’ve chosen to implement them.
 Transparency encourages the correct use of these tools by making travelers feel more involved.

 If the software you’ve enlisted is not too intuitive, organize training sessions and walk your travelers through it.
-Better yet, choose a user-friendly that comes with a built-in booking tool and integrates with expensing apps so that your travelers can do everything from a single, easy-to-use platform.
+Better yet, choose a user-friendly travel management platform that comes with a built-in booking tool and integrates with expensing apps so that your travelers can do everything from a single, easy-to-use platform.

 4. Say no to micromanagement